-- 3. Click the Configure Application Support and Policies button. - 4.
-Click the Policy Configuration button. - 5.
-Do one of the following: - To refresh the local cache, click Refresh Local Cache. - To set the automatic refresh rate, type the number of months (0-12) and days (0-30) in the fields provided, and click Apply.
-The local cache file expiration date will update to indicate when the next automatic refresh will take place.
+- 4. Do one of the following: - · To refresh the local cache now, click Refresh Local Cache. - To set the automatic refresh rate, type the number of months (0-12) and days (0-30) in the fields provided, and click Refresh Local Cache.
+The local cache will refresh and the file expiration date will update to indicate when the next automatic refresh will take place.